camunda/camunda-docs-manual/content/reference/rest/process-definition/post-start-process-instance.md

   </tr>
   <tr>
     <td>variables</td>
-    <td><p>A JSON object containing the variables the process is to be initialized with.
+    <td>A JSON object containing the variables the process is to be initialized with.
 Each key corresponds to a variable name and each value to a variable value.
-A variable value is a JSON object with the following properties:</p>
+A variable value is a JSON object with the following properties:
-    <%- @partial('api-references/rest/variables/variable-request.html.md.eco', @, {}) %></td>
+    {{< rest-var-request >}}
   </tr>
   <tr>
     <td>businessKey</td>